mozilla/zamboni/docs/api/topics/feed.rst

     *string|null* - the slug of a :ref:`carrier <carriers>`.
 If
     defined, this feed item will only be available by users of that carrier.
 ``category``
-    *int|null* - the ID of a :ref:`category <categories>`.
+    *string|null* - the slug of a :ref:`category <categories>`.
 If defined, this feed item will only be available to users browsing that category.
 ``collection``
     *object|null* - the full representation of a  :ref:`collection
     <collections>`.